BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I read thouroughly my project, correcting mistakes, style inconsistencies, illogical passages and so on.

 **Thoughts:** I'm almost ready to publish my project.
 Just need to check for biases, typos, align it with the [DataQuest style guide](https://www.dataquest.io/blog/data-science-project-style-guide/) and write conclusions.

+### Day 39: April 14, 2020

+**Today's Progress**: Today I checked if each group is big enough to provide attendible data.
+It is clear that some groups are too small to be sure that conclusions are correct.

+**Thoughts:** This thought to check for any bias got into my mind last night, and actually it was very important to check for data biases.
+Now I need to align the project with DataQuest style guide.